Founntain/TetraLeague.Overlay/README.md

 - For the live view: `https://tetrio.founntain.dev/tetraleague/stats/founntain/web`
 - For a simple image: `https://tetrio.founntain.dev/tetraleague/stats/founntain`

+For OBS use the live view one.
+Create a new Browser Source and paste it in and you are good to go

 > The data is cached, so don't expect changes immediately the live view we updates every 60 seconds, but it only fetches the tetra channel API when the cache expired.

 ## Contributing